 (2) Repairs Wider Than One Lane.

-Establish tie bar placement in the new pavement by, before the second placement, installing 30 inch #5 tie bars in the longitudinal joint in the original tie bar pattern.
+Before placing the concrete in the second lane, install 30 inch #5 tie bars in the longitudianl joint using the original tie bar pattern.
 Drill holes for the bars and secure the bars in the holes using epoxy.